Accounting and Finance

 - languages which are intended for non-native speakers are not normally acceptable when taken by native speakers of that language.

 When considering A Levels, we pay particular attention to your chosen subjects, where we strongly prefer traditional academic subjects.
 In order to apply, you must have chosen at least three A-level subjects.
-You must have an A in Mathematics and we prefer students who have chosen their other two A Levels from the list below:
+You must have an A in Mathematics and we prefer students who have chosen their other two A Levels from the list below.
+If you are studying more than 3 A-Levels, please note that we may specify that, in addition to the required A in Mathematics, you obtain the other two grades (normally AA) in particular subjects.

 - Ancient History